s0xzwasd/url-shortener/README.md

 ![url-shortener project in browser looks like](https://i.imgur.com/csQbd7a.png)

 Using the service, you can shorten a long link (snakes will not pass 🐍).
-Two service APIs are used: rel.ink and cleanuri.
+Service API are used rel.ink.

 [Try It Out!](https://url-shortener.surge.sh/)